 This will be the first game that I have run myself, so I am a bit nervous.
 Add to that the fact that our schedules are harder to line up than they have ever been.
 It took us over a month to get everyone together for the final session of the Chicago campaign.
 Despite all the potential stumbling blocks I may encounter, I am rather excited for my campaign, and hope my players are as well.

 The DC Comics event won the review vote, so here goes.
 I will be the first to admit that I'm not the ultimate authority on DC Universe lore, having only begun reading the company's works around six months ago.
-Yet even with my limited knowledge, "Blackest Night" was an exciting and pleasurable read.
+Yet even with my limited knowledge, "Blackest Night

 The last three of these serve to introduce Sinestro and his corps, Atrocitus and his Red Lanterns, and Larfleeze and the Orange Lantern, representing Fear, Rage, and Avarice respectively.
 The Green Lanterns, of course, represent Willpower.
 Filling out the spectrum of emotion are the Blue Lanterns representing Hope, the Indigo Tribe representing Compassion, and the violet Star Sapphires representing Love.
 "Blackest Night" begins with the seven corps going to war with one another.
 While the lanterns are embattled in the "War of Light," a black Central Power Battery begins assigning black power rings to the dead, reanimating them in the process.
 The impending onslaught compels the corps to work together to eliminate this greater threat.
 I won't delve further into the story to avoid any big spoilers, but this is a memorable event worthy of the accolades it has received.
 Definitely a buy.